-Flash lets you import Illustrator AI files and to a large extent preserves the artwork's editability and visual fidelity.
-Flash Pro CC provides an updated AI Importer that includes a great degree of control in determining how Illustrator artwork is imported into Flash.
+Flash lets you import Adobe Illustrator files (.AI) files and to a large extent preserves the artwork's editability and visual fidelity.
+Flash Professional CC (2014 release) provides an AI Importer that includes a great degree of control in determining how Illustrator artwork is imported into Flash.

 Flash Professional automatically recognizes layers, frames, and symbols.
 If students are more familiar with Illustrator, you can suggest that students design layouts in Illustrator, and then import them into Flash to add animation and interactivity.